+[…]

 Supplementary event data

 This Standard recommends that IPOs provide additional information associated with events so that a user may understand the context in which the national/regional event occurred.
 This Standard provides the minimum supplementary event data that should be exchanged; IPOs can provide further information.
 Exchanging supplementary event data is optional.